caffo-archived/colonoscopy/README.md

 ## Caveats

-* Most of these themes uses the PragmataPro font.
+* Most of these themes uses the [PragmataPro](http://www.fsd.it/fonts/pragmatapro.htm) typeface.
 Make sure you have it or change the font before applying the theme.
+* You don't like the typeface.
+I know.
 * You don't like the theme.
 I know.
 * You don't like the theme name.
 I know.